2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 ### MAAS Concepts and Terms
 For complex, highly available deployments, MAAS supports concepts similar to those found in public clouds such as _Regions_ and _Availability Zones_.
-For the purposes of this article we will not be focused on those for now.
+For the purposes of this post we will not be focused on those for now.
 If you would like more information on configuring these features please read the [MAAS Documentation].

 #### Fabric